matloff/fastBigStat/README.md

 # fastBigStat

 A fast introduction to asymptotic normality of statistical estimators.
-Includes the necessary support material on random vectors and the multivariate normal (Gaussian) distribution family, as well as some insight into statistical inference based on normal distributions.
+Includes the necessary support material on random vectors and the multivariate (MV) normal (Gaussian) distribution family, as well as some insight into statistical inference based on normal distributions.

 See also [my fast introduction to